isomerpages/moe-lianhuapri/_learning/Science.md

 <img src="/images/Learning/Science/united2.jpg" style="width:30%;float:right; padding: 10px">
-<b>United We Learn</b> is a Science programme that all P3 to P5 pupils go through.
+<b>United We Learn</b>&nbsp;is a Science programme that all P3 to P5 pupils go through.
 This programme allows our pupils to pursue a Science topic that they are passionate about.
 Pupils then apply at least one science concept that they have learnt by creating a variety of possible exhibits that they then present to other pupils of their level.
 Possible exhibits include games, an experiment, a working model.
 Usually, pupils will also create a poster as well.

 <img src="/images/Learning/Science/united1.jpg" style="width:30%;float:left; padding: 10px">In general, the pupils enjoy the experience and are eager to present to their peers what they have painstakingly learnt and created.